 I joined my first international “women” event at the Techstars APAC Summit 2018 – Day 0 “Women in Community” and to be honest, I went in skeptical.

-“Women Empowerment” wasn’t a topic that I wasn’t too fond of.
+“Women Empowerment” wasn’t a topic that I was too fond of.
 Granted, I didn’t know much about it other than the reactions, rallies, and posts that I see in social media.
 Where I come from, I never once felt undervalued due to my gender.
 There were always other reasonable factors when I got criticism; my inexperience being the usual culprit.
 And I’ve always had this attitude of hustle — understanding the harsh world that we live in and learning to navigate around it to get to my goals.
 The people around me have also provided me with the support I needed, encouraging me to continue to be strong and assertive, helping me be better and competitive.

 So when feminism and campaigns on women empowerment took to the mainstream, it didn’t resonate with me.
-I knew that there were women in other cultures that were being abused and discarded just because they were female and I knew that there were organizations that dedicated their lives to helping them.
+I knew that there were women in other cultures that were being abused and discarded just because they were female, and I knew that there were organizations that dedicated their lives to helping them.
 That was admirable.
 But when I saw the kinds of petty arguments and comments they had online, people blaming other people about the circumstances they’re in and encouraging others to hate instead of doing something about it — I didn’t like it so I wrote it off as nonsense.

 Joining the Day 0 “Women in Community” event really changed my perspective on how conversations about women empowerment can go.
 Initially, I thought it was playing victim; blaming the world for your situation in life and not actually doing anything to change it even though it’s within your power.
 But then the event talked about self-care, self-love, and teaching other girls that you can do it, you do deserve that raise, you are the leader, and that you are the master of your own circumstances.